Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Introduction

-The limitations of stochastic and robust control methods have led to the development of distributionally robust optimal control (DROC) \cite{nishimura2021rat,coulson2021distributionally}, a rapidly advancing area in control theory that addresses uncertainty in both the system model and the process noise.
-It merges the robustness properties of Distributionally Robust Optimization (DRO) \cite{rahimian2019distributionally,bertsimas2019adaptive,delage2010distributionally,goh2010distributionally,levy2020large} with the predictive capabilities of Model Predictive Control (MPC) \cite{camacho2013model,kouvaritakis2016model,grune2017nonlinear,mayne2014model}.
-By leveraging the strengths of both DRO and MPC, it can provide control policies that are robust to uncertain and changing conditions.
-Unlike traditional stochastic control methods, DROC does not assume prior knowledge of the underlying distributions of the noise and uncertainties.
-Instead, it assumes there is an ambiguity set of probability measures $\mathbb{P}$.
-This $\mathbb{P}$ should be as small as possible and should contain the true unknown distribution with some confidence \cite{rahimian2019distributionally}.
+The limitations of stochastic and robust control methods have led to the development of Distributionally Robust Optimal Control (DROC) \cite{nishimura2021rat,coulson2021distributionally}, a rapidly advancing area in control theory that addresses uncertainty in both the system model and the process noise.
+It merges the robustness properties of Distributionally Robust Optimization (DRO) \cite{rahimian2019distributionally, delage2010distributionally} with the predictive capabilities of Model Predictive Control (MPC) \cite{camacho2013model, kouvaritakis2016model}.
+It can provide control policies that are robust to uncertain and changing conditions.
+Unlike traditional stochastic control methods, DROC does not assume prior knowledge of the underlying distributions of the uncertainty.
+Instead, it assumes there is an ambiguity set of probability measures $\mathbb{P}$ that contain the true distribution, and this $\mathbb{P}$ should be as small as possible \cite{rahimian2019distributionally}.

-In the field of DRO, there are typically two categories of methods for constructing the ambiguity set: moment-based and discrepancy-based \cite{rahimian2019distributionally}.
-Moment-based ambiguity sets consist of distributions whose moments have certain characteristics, while discrepancy-based ambiguity sets contain distributions that are similar to a reference distribution according to a specific discrepancy measure.
-In this work, we focus on discrepancy-based ambiguity sets, more specifically based on the Kullback-Leibler (KL) divergence measure \cite{hu2013kullback,chen2018distributionally}.
-This is because we first need to learn the reference distribution as a Gaussian in our approach.

-KL divergence \cite{joyce2011kullback} is a popular measure of the difference between two probability distributions and is used in DRO to quantify the similarity between the reference distribution and the true distributions in the ambiguity set.
-It provides a way to measure the uncertainty in the noise distribution, which can be used to determine the distributionally robust control policy that accounts for this uncertainty.
-In this way, DROC offers a powerful solution for controlling dynamic systems in the presence of uncertainty and changing conditions, making it a valuable approach.